Ndiaye01/check_kippo_honeypot.py/README.md

 -checks in real-time Top 10 most common used commands --checks in real-time Top 10 most common SSH client

-check_kippo_honeypot presents 2 statuses to Icinga2 :
+check_kippo_honeypot presents 2 statutes to Icinga2 :
 OK : if no new attack has occured
 WARNING :if a new attack has occured